hazzaz-am/e-commerce-product-showcase/README.md

 ## 📁 Project Structure and Logic

-├── public/               # Static assets (images, etc.)
-├── app/
-│   ├── _components/       # Reusable UI components for home page
-│   ├── product/            # Application pages (folder-based routing)
-│   |── error.tsx         # Custom error page
-│   |── not-found.tsx     # Custom 404 page
-│   |── robots.ts        # Generate robots.txt for SEO
-│   |── sitemap.ts       # Generate sitemap.xml for SEO
-├── lib/                  # Utility functions and redux store setup ├── next.config.ts        # Next.js configuration
-└── package.json

-#### Logic Overview:

-- Uses folder-based routing via the /folder with page.tsx directory.
+- Uses folder-based routing via the /folder with page.tsx directory is page route.

+- _components/_ contains components that are reused for specific pages.

 - Each page can define its own SEO settings using metadata from next.